(The full, nine-inning Playbook was originally published during the spring of 2020. It has been updated for 2021 where applicable.)

-It's the format still near and dear to my heart: A traditional auction of players within the constraints of a $260 budget, "only" leagues -- this means a player pool drawn from only those within the American or National Leagues, but not both -- and season-long categorical scoring.
+It's the format still near and dear to my heart: A traditional salary-cap draft of players within the constraints of a $260 budget, "only" leagues -- this means a player pool drawn from only those within the American or National Leagues, but not both -- and season-long categorical scoring.
 The most notable quibble I had with the original format was its 4x4 scoring, rather than the 5x5 that is now commonplace.

 Each format has its strengths and flaws, but finding the one -- or, preferably, several -- most enticing to you is perhaps the most important ingredient as you begin your fantasy baseball journey.

 Part 1 of the Playbook provided a brief glimpse into each of ESPN's standard offerings.
 Today, let's dig deeper into each -- as well as other possibilities beyond those -- and find the perfect format for you.
 Included in the profiles of each format are insights provided for each from some of my readers.

 Roto, or traditional rotisserie baseball

 The "4x4" or "5x5" mentioned earlier refer to the number of statistical categories counted on the hitting and pitching sides of the roto -- or rotisserie -- game, as in four or five select categories for hitters and four or five for pitchers.

 Roto compares fantasy teams' cumulative numbers to one another in these categories -- batting average, home runs, RBIs and stolen bases for hitters, and wins, saves, ERA and WHIP (walks plus hits divided by innings pitched, which was created specifically for the rotisserie format) for pitchers in 4x4, with runs scored for hitters and strikeouts for pitchers added in 5x5 -- and awards points to teams in descending order by standings rank in each, with those points then combined to create an overall standings.
 These standings shift each day as games are played and totals change, and the team on top after the season's final game is declared the league champion.